uc-dataviz/course/submissions/David_Cheng/Assignment 3/Assignment_3.md

 ![](Assignment_3_files/figure-markdown_github/unnamed-chunk-10-2.png)

-For most countries both the percentage and total amount of armed forces have are positive correlated with per capita GDP.
+It seems, for most countries both the percentage and total amount of armed forces have are positive correlated with per capita GDP.

 However, when per capita GDP is high enough, the percentage and total amount of armed forces are tend to maintain at a fixed level.